Tachytaenius/Alive/docs/tiles.md

 - The tilemap indices start at 0 and ends at (width or height) - 1.
 - Chunk constituents must only have one entry per material.
+- Grass chunks may only have one material entry.

 Chunk fields:
 - `constituents`: An array of entries with the following fields:
 	- `material`: The material registry entry for this constituents entry.
 	- `amount`: How much of the material is in the chunk.
-- `health`: Health of grass that was dug up.
+- `grassHealth`: Health of grass that was dug up.
 Should decrease over time.
+- `grassAmount`: Amount of grass that was dug up.

 Tile fields:
 - `topping`: The topping layer's table, or `nil` for no topping.